stackoverprof/stackoverprof/README.md

 [![](https://img.shields.io/badge/many%20more...%20-%23fafafa.svg?textColor=black)](https://github.com/stackoverprof/front-end-101)

 **Hi,**
-I'm  **R.Bintang Bagus Putra Angkasa.** A Front-end Creative Developer studying Computer Sci in UGM.
+I'm  **R.Bintang Bagus Putra Angkasa.** A Front-end Creative Developer at Upsell.
+Graduated Computer Sci in UGM.
 I'm skilled in 'n passionate about web development and design but also mobile app and making games for fun.

 Currently active as a front-end developer and enjoying life.
 <br>